 Written by Sulaiman Razvi

-Battle between Indian Hindu kings and Muslim rulers is depicted as a religious war.
-And even weak Hindu rulers whose name should’ve been unknown in history books are made popular just because they fought Muslims.
-This includes rulers like Rana Pratap, Prithviraj Chauhan, Shivaji etc. Rana Pratap and Prithviraj Chauhan were not Marathas hence I shall not discuss about them.
-History is a very lengthy subject, it’s not possible to mention each and every action of the Marathas hence I shall quote few passages.
-Shivaji is the founder of the Maratha Empire.
-His rebel against Aurangzeb is seen from a communal angle and also said that he revolted after seeing the “oppression” by the Mughals.
+Battles between Indian Hindu and Muslim kings are depicted as religious wars.
+Indian history has been reinterpreted by Hindutvadis to suit their vested interest so much so that even Hindu rulers who faced crushing defeats at the hands of Muslim rulers are hailed as heroes just because they fought Muslims.
+This includes rulers like Rana Pratap, Prithviraj Chauhan, Shivaji etc. Rana Pratap and Prithviraj Chauhan were not Marathas hence I shall not discuss them.
+History is a very lengthy subject, it’s not possible to mention each and every action of the Marathas hence I shall quote a few passages.
+Shivaji was the founder of the Maratha Empire, he was known as Mountain rat by the Mughals because he used to hide in the mountains, he spent most of his life plundering common civilians and carrying out arson attacks on civilian houses.
+He also plundered Muslim pilgrims going to Hajj, killed two bishops, he plundered the hermitage of a Muslim saint named Jan Mohammed of Jalna who cursed him and Shivaji died shortly after that, his son Sambhaji was executed by Mughals for passing blasphemous remarks against Prophet Muhamamd ﷺ.
+His rebellion against Aurangzeb has been communalized and it is also claimed by Hindutvadis that he revolted because of the “oppression” by the Mughals.
 This is not true because Shivaji revolted only when he was ‘disrespected’ by Aurangzeb,

 “The Emperor noticed it and told the Kumar (Ram Singh), ‘Ask Shivaji what ails him?* g Then the Kumar came to Shivaji’s side and the latter said, *You are seeing, your father has seen, your Padishah has seen ‘what a man, I am, and yet you have deliberately kept me standing so long.
 I cast off your mansab.
 If you wanted me to stand you should have done so according to the right order of precedence.’
 He then and there turned his back and began to walk away violently from his place in the line for noblemen.
 Then the Kumar seized his hand.
 But Shivaji wrenched it away came to one side and sat down.
 The Kumar followed him to that place and again tried to persuade him, but he-would not listen and cried out, *My death day has arrived.
 Either you will slay me or I shall kill myself.
 Cut off my head and take it there if you like, but I am not going (back)’ td the Emperor’s presence.” http://tera-3.ul.cs.cmu.edu/NASD/4a7f1db4-5792-415c-be79-266f41eef20a/upgrade-archive-06-14-2007/data/upload-allbooks/disk%203/Jan%20N/ENGLISH/Shivaji/TXT/00000066.txt